kuanhanchen/react-redux-order-list/README.md

 # Youtube Search

-React-Redux Youtube Search
+React-Redux Order List

 ## Features

-- Implement the functionality of Search using `React`, `Redux`, and `Hooks`.
+- Display a order list using `React`, `Redux`, `Redux Thunk`, and `Hooks`.
-  - Show 10 videos per page and limit 3 pages at the beginning.
-  - Once the current page is on the last page, the 3rd page for example, have the next page (4th page) button in the pagination if there are more videos available.
-  - You would need to replace API_KEY in src/components/utilities/helper.js.
-- Persist the redux state by `redux-persist` after a refresh.
+- Separate orders by status into two sections.
+- Sort orders by delivery date in descending order.
-- Have the responsive layout by `flexbox`.
+- Have the responsive layout by `reactstrap` and `flexbox`.
-- Build pagination by `SCSS`.
 - Test React components using `React Testing Library`.
 - Test action creators and reducers using `Jest`.
 - Have style in `SCSS`.